markusrenoldner/science-notes/Electrostatic basics.md

 $$\phi_1 - \phi_2 = \int_C \vec{E} =: U$$
 The voltage is therefore the difference in potential.

-#TODO complete everything from the handwritten note
+#todo complete everything from the handwritten note